Skip to Content

 Tacos don’t really feel like a Thanksgiving meal, but honestly, there’s never a bad time for tacos.

-Our Taco Rice Casserole is one of our favorite dinner ideas (it might be Pete’s favorite thing that I cook).
-It’s really hearty and filling, which is exactly what you’re looking for in a main dish.
+Our Taco Rice Casserole is one of our favorite recipes (it might be Pete’s favorite thing that I cook).
+It’s really hearty and filling, plus it’s an easy dish to make.

-You have to do a little work ahead of time (you need to cook the meat before adding it to the casserole pan), but it’s not bad.
-After a few minutes of work, everything else is just drained and dumped into the pan.
+You have to do a little work ahead of time (you need to cook the meat before adding it to the casserole pan), but, after a few minutes of work, everything else is just drained and dumped into the pan.

 Shepherd's Pie.